fintrace/tspl2-driver/README.md

 tspl2-driver
 ============

-This library will help you to communicate with TSPL2 (TSC brand) based printers.
+This library will help you to communicate with TSPL2 (by TSC) based printers.

 This drivers supports communication with printer over
 * USB Communication